Phoenix Sky Harbor Airport Travel Tips

 Clubs and lounges are a great way to relax or get a recharge when flying.
 At Sky Harbor, you will find 3 clubs and 1 lounge, to choose from.

-In terminal 4, is the American Airlines Admiral Club.
+Terminal 4 will house the American Airlines Admiral Club.
 Here you have to have a boarding pass for the same day to access this members only section.
 If you are military in uniform and traveling on American, then you can access this club.
 Finally, is the British Airways Lounge, which is also located in terminal 4.

 Getting To And From The Airport